yfauser/planespotter/docs/vm_deployment/MySQL_on_VM.md

 # Some more housekeeping

-7. Install unzip and git with ´sudo apt-get install unzip git´
+7. Install unzip and git with `sudo apt-get install unzip git`

 # Create the Database